Grok 4

 Language Fluency and Ecosystem Integration

-xAI is also pursuing strategic integrations to ensure immediate adoption.
-A key launch partnership has been identified with Cursor, an AI-native code editor.
-Grok-4 Code is expected to be available as an integrated tool within Cursor from day one, giving it immediate access to a dedicated and influential developer audience.11
+A key launch partnership has been established with Cursor, an AI-native code editor.
+Grok-4 Code is available as an integrated tool within Cursor from day one, giving it immediate access to a dedicated and influential developer audience.
+Real-world user reports show Grok-4 successfully tackling complex tasks like porting algorithms from Python to Kotlin, demonstrating its ability to perform web searches, analyze code, and iterate on solutions.

 4. Performance Analysis and Competitive Benchmarking

-The following table synthesizes available benchmark data for previous Grok versions against its primary competitors, providing a multi-faceted view of their relative capabilities.
+The following table synthesizes available benchmark data for Grok-4 against its primary competitors, providing a multi-faceted view of their relative capabilities.

 Analysis of Benchmark Performance